rocjs/roc/docs/FAQ.md

 ### What is the advantage to use this over a boilerplate?
 Boilerplates can be used to quickly get started but after the initial setup you as a developer are fully responsible for all the configuration.
 You have no easy way to update the code that was provided from the boilerplate if the maintainer for it fixes something.

 Roc on the other hand moves much of the code that would typically be provided from a boilerplate to versioned npm modules.
-This allows for the project to get the latest and greatest code without having to really on manual merges.
+This allows for the project to get the latest and greatest code without having to rely on manual merges.
 This allows you to maintain a very clean separation of concerns as your projects evolve.

 Another advantage that this brings it that it makes it easy to share the setup across several projects and easily fix issues in all of them in a single place.